 What is Hypermobility?

-Hypermobility means that the joint is too mobile or sloppy.
+Hypermobility means that the joint is too mobile or sloppy and it is a major culprit in EDS shoulder pain.
 Ligaments and muscles stabilize joints and keep them moving in set predetermined motions with micro-millimeter precision.
 When the ligaments are loose. the joint surfaces crash together abnormally, causing more wear and tear on the joint itself, damaging cartilage, tendons, and other structures.
 This is also called instability.

 What is the Difference Between Subluxation and Dislocation?